otaviowillow/rb-kids/src/pages/latest-updates/covid-19-parent-policies-procedures.md

 • Staff will sign your child in and out each day.

-• Parents will not be allowed inside the childcare unless deemed necessary (gradual entry).
-If a parent must enter the setting, they should maintain physical distance from staff and other children present.
-Parents will be reminded to practice diligent hand hygiene and maintain physical distance when they are in the centre.
+• If a parent needs to enter the childcare, they will need to contact the Director or their child’s Program Supervisor prior to entering the centre.
+Parents will be reminded to practice diligent hand hygiene and maintain physical distance (6ft or 2m) when they are in the centre.
+If parents cannot maintain physical distance, they will be required to wear a mask or face covering.

 • Please maintain proper social distance at the entrances until a staff member can bring your child inside/outside.